reportportal/docs/src/md/src/GettingStarted/Plugins.md

 >* a plugin should have a version
 >* a plugin should have a Manifest
 >* a plugin should have a plugin Extensions
->* Admin cannot upload a plugin with exciting ID and exciting version to the system
+>* Admin cannot upload a plugin with existing ID and existing version to the system

 ### Update a plugin